 This recipe is super simple to make.
 And while I use a 9-inch baking pan, you can try it in muffin cups, as a loaf, or a bundt if you like!

+3. Prepare the cake batter.
 Beat together the sugar and butter until they’re light and fluffy.
 Add the eggs, one at a time, beating well after each addition.

 Mix in the vanilla with the final egg.

+4. Add the dry ingredients and date mixture.
 Add the flour and salt to the creamed sugar and butter.
 Stir this until it’s about halfway combined.

+5. Bake the cake.
 Pour the batter into the prepared pan and bake for 45 minutes.
-You’ll know it’s done when a toothpick inserted into the center of the cake comes out clean.
+Check for doneness using the toothpick test.

 Take the cake out of the oven and change the setting to broil.

+6. Make the topping.
 While the cake bakes, melt the butter in a small saucepan.
-Don’t let it boil – just melt until there are no more lumps.
+Once it melts, remove the pan from the heat.

-Remove the pan from the heat and stir in the brown sugar, chopped walnuts, and cream.
+Stir in the brown sugar, chopped walnuts, and cream.
 Mix until the sugar is dissolved.

-Spread the mixture on top of the cake, then place the pan back in the oven and broil for 1-3 minutes or until the topping is lightly browned.
+7. Broil the cake.
+Spread the mixture on top of the cake.
+Place the pan back in the oven and broil for 1-3 minutes or until the topping is lightly browned.

 You may need to rotate the cake halfway through to ensure the topping browns evenly.

+8. Slice, serve, and enjoy!
 I like this warm, right out of the oven.
 But it’s just as good at room temperature.